 We believe the way we farm matters.
-We need to nourish the earth that nourishes us.
-This is how we do that:
+We believe we need to nourish the earth that nourishes us.
+To those ends, we:

 - Grow vegetables that are certified organic by MOFGA.